flaggo/pydu/docs/system.md

 link(src, dst, overwrite=False, ignore_errors=False):
 ```

-`link` only work on `Unix-like` system, it create a hard link pointing to
+It create a hard link pointing to
-source named link_name.If dist is exist and overwrite is true,a
+source named link_name.If dist is exist and overwrite is true, a
 new link will be created.

 ```python